 The following article will describe the histology, gross anatomy and important clinical anatomical implications of this salivary gland.

 The salivary glands are exocrine glands, releasing their contents onto an epithelial surface via a duct.
-Two types of secreatory cells exist in salivary glands, serous and mucus cells.
+Two types of secretory cells exist in salivary glands, serous and mucous cells.
 The parotid salivary gland is predominantly a serous gland, compared with the sublingual which is mainly mucinous and the submandibular gland which is 3:2 serous to mucinous.
 The glands are invaginations of epithelial tissue into the deeper supporting tissue.
 They consist of tubuloacinar secretary units, separated by connective tissue.
 The tubuloacinar secretory units are like the leaves and branches of a tree, which eventually all colesce to form the main trunk or in this case the main duct.
 These secreatory units and ducts are surrounded by myoepithelial cells.
 The tubuloacinar secreatory units secrete saliva which consists of a mixture of water, electrolytes, mucus, proteolytic enzymes, leucocytes, antibodies, lysozyme and bacterial cells from the oral cavity.

 Figure 1: The red arrows indicates the parotid gland.
 The illustration also shows the relationship of the parotid gland and adjacent structures.